Do you have autistic imposter syndrome, in that despite your clinical diagnosis you’re now wondering if you really are actually autistic?

 If during your evaluation you force eye contact and much-practiced facial expressions and smiles, and speak in small-talkese based on a rehearsed script, you still, for the most part, won’t know when a savvy examiner is setting you up.

 Masking and Passing

-I read of a woman who doubted her autism diagnosis because she’d always been so convincing or passing as an NT.
+I read of a woman who doubted her autism diagnosis because she’d always been so convincing at passing for an NT.